Hurricane Floyd: North Carolina

+Across eastern North Carolina, residents were advised to boil water due to water contamination; this included seven communities that still had to boil water by the end of November 1999.
+In describing Floyd's effects, North Carolina's Secretary of Health and Human Services, H. David Bruton, stated, "nothing since the Civil War has been as destructive to families here."
+In the 44 counties that sustained the most damage, about 75% of businesses temporarily closed, averaging 5-8 days.
+The lost revenue was estimated around $4 billion.
+About 31,000 people lost their jobs, and around 17% of small businesses lacked flood insurance.

 Runoff from the hurricane created significant problems for the ecology of North Carolina's rivers and sounds.
 In the immediate aftermath of the storm, freshwater runoff, sediment, and decomposing organic matter caused salinity and oxygen levels in Pamlico Sound and its tributary rivers to drop to nearly zero.
 This raised fears of massive fish and shrimp kills, as had happened after Hurricane Fran and Hurricane Bonnie, and the state government responded quickly to provide financial aid to fishing and shrimping industries.
 Strangely, however, the year's shrimp and crab harvests were extremely prosperous; one possible explanation is that runoff from Hurricane Dennis caused marine animals to begin migrating to saltier waters, so they were less vulnerable to Floyd's ill effects.
 Pollution from runoff was also a significant fear.
 Numerous pesticides were found in low but measurable quantities in the river waters, particularly in the Neuse River.
 Overall, however, the concentration of contaminants was slightly lower than had been measured in Hurricane Fran, likely because Floyd simply dropped more water to dilute them.